It is not unusual for the Centers for Disease Control and Prevention to inspect a laboratory at Fort Detrick.

 To Reed, there are five problems with biosafety level 2, 3 and 4 labs in general, mostly in the private sector or academia.
 The first is the rules and the lack of enforcement of them.

 The U.S. guidelines for containment labs are in “Biosafety in Microbiological Biomedical Laboratories,” which is in its fifth edition.
 The 438-page manual can be downloaded from the CDC website, but it is complicated.
 Those who do not study biosafety would have a hard time understanding it, Reed said.
-And it applies only to labs that receive National Institutes of Health funding or biological materials created with NIH funds.
+But they are voluntary compliance guidelines.

 The second problem is an absence of public reporting and transparency, especially with smaller organizations, he said.
 Although USAMRIID did inform the public about its cease and desist letter, it was up to the laboratory to do so.
 The CDC does not comment on those in the FSAP program or actions taken to regulate them, according to previous News-Post reporting.